Volunteer in Central and Eastern Europe

 | Featured Articles on Volunteer Work in Central and Eastern Europe

-Live With a Russian Family in St. Petersburg or Moscow and Teach Them English 15 Hours Each Week.
+Live With a Russian Family in various locations in Russia: Teach Them English 15 Hours Each Week.

-This is a great program for people who want to experience life in St. Petersburg or Moscow and the Russian culture in-depth.
+This is a great program for people who want to experience Russian culture in-depth.
 The program has a focus on cultural exchange and host families are not only excited to learn English but also love to share the characteristics of their amazing country, culture and cuisine.

-Volunteer 15 hours each week in exchange for free room and board in St. Petersburg or Moscow!
+Volunteer 15 hours each week in exchange for free room and board !
 Weekends are normally free to experience the culture by traveling around Russia.